barricklab/cryptkeeper/README.md

 ```

-This function returns an object that contains predictions made by CryptKeeper as well as some metadata information extracted directly from an input Genbank file if one is provided.
+This function returns an object that contains predictions made by `CryptKeeper` as well as some metadata information extracted directly from an input GenBank file if one is provided.
 The object has the following attributes:

 * `name`: the name of the sample in the form of a `str`